-Date: September 11, 2020

-TO: USAID/Management/Office of Acquisition and Assistance/Cost, Audit, and

-Support Division, Supervisory Auditor, Eleanor C. Jefferson

-FROM: Director of External Financial Audit Division (IG/A/EFA), David A. McNeil /s/

-SUBJECT: Single Audit of Family Health International for the Fiscal Year Ended September 30,
+Date: May 18, 2022 TO: USAID/Management/Office of Acquisition and Assistance/Cost, Audit, and Support Division, Contract Audit Management Branch, Supervisory Auditor, Eleanor C. Jefferson FROM: Director of External Financial Audit Division (IG/A/EFA), David A. McNeil /s/ SUBJECT: Single Audit of ACDI/VOCA and Affiliates for the Fiscal Year Ended December 31, 2017 (3-000-22-005-T)

-2016 (3-000-20-014-T)

-This memorandum transmits the final audit report on Family Health International (FHI) under Title 2 United States Code of Federal Regulations (CFR) Part 200 for the fiscal year ended September 30, 2016.
-FHI contracted with the independent certified public accounting firm Ernst & Young LLP (EY) to do the audit.
+This memorandum transmits the final audit report on ACDI/VOCA and Affiliates under Title 2 United States Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, for the fiscal year ended December 31, 2017.
+ACDI/VOCA contracted with the independent certified public accounting firm RSM US LLP and Affiliates to conduct the audit.
 The audit report was obtained from the Federal Audit Clearinghouse.
-EY performed the Title 2 CFR Part 200 audit.
+RSM performed the Title 2 CFR Part 200 audit.
 The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards and Title 2 CFR Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on FHI's financial statements; the effectiveness of its internal control; or its compliance with the awards, laws, and regulations 1.
+We do not express an opinion on ACDI/VOCA's financial statements; the effectiveness of its internal control; or its compliance with the awards, laws, and regulations.1

-The audit objectives were to: (1) express an opinion on whether the financial statements as of September 30, 2016 were presented fairly, in all material respects; (2) express an opinion on whether the schedule of expenditures of federal awards as required by 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is fairly stated in all material respects; and (3) describe the scope of testing of internal control and compliance and the results of that testing but not to provide an opinion on its effectiveness.
-To answer the audit objectives, the audit firm performed tests of FHI's compliance with specific provisions of laws, regulations, contracts, and grant agreements and other matters.
-FHI's audited expenditures of federal awards were \$599,395,726, of which the U.S. Agency for International Development's (USAID) audited expenditures were \$487,139,237, for the fiscal year ended September 30, 2016.
+The audit objectives were to: (1) express an opinion on whether the financial statements as of December 31, 2017 were presented fairly, in all material respects; (2) express an opinion on whether the schedule of expenditures of federal awards as required by 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards is fairly stated in all material respects; and (3) describe the scope of testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on its effectiveness.
+To answer the audit objectives, the audit firm performed tests of ACDI/VOCA's compliance with specific provisions of laws, regulations, contracts, and grant agreements and other matters.

-1 We reviewed the audit firm's report for conformity with professional reporting standards.
+1We reviewed the audit firm's report for conformity with professional reporting standards.
 Our desk reviews are typically performed to identify any items needing clarification or issues requiring management attention.
 Desk reviews are limited to review of the audit report itself and excludes review of the auditor's supporting working papers; they are not designed to enable us to directly evaluate the quality of the audit performed.